trikona-nagaraj/SAS-Programming-Project/README.md

 There are 9 regions where the colleges are spread among which ‘South East’ and ‘North West’ regions have a higher number of observations and the scatter plot shows that ‘East Midlands’ and ‘South West’ regions there are a minimum number of observations.
 And the box plot shows that the mean for each region is above the median and they do not overlap except for ‘South West’ region.

-##  Conclusions 📝

-We can conclude that there is an inverse relationship between the institute type and size with the total GL hours needed.
-However, we find a contrary in small-size institutes, though sixth form colleges are more in number high GL hours needed for a single learner than FE colleges learner.
-When region and year are taken into consideration few regions needed more learning hours in year 3 but some decreased in the 3rd year also every region had low learning hours needed in year 1.
-The statistical models show a significant relationship between all the factors in each group and there are few combinations high correlation is found but there is no normality in the data.

----